redhat-developer-tooling/vagrant-distribution/README.md

 Building the Vagrant binaries
 -----------------------------

-1. Download and install the x64 version of Ruby 2.1.7 from http://rubyinstaller.org/downloads/ (tick the box to add Ruby to your path)

-2. Download and install the x64 version of Ruby Devkit from http://rubyinstaller.org/downloads/

-3. In the Ruby program group, open "Start Command Prompt with Ruby", then change into the directory where you installed the devkit and run: ruby dk.rb init ruby dk.rb install

-4. Clone the Vagrant repository from https://github.com/mitchellh/vagrant, then git checkout the 1.7.4 branch: git checkout -b v1.7.4 v1.7.4
+1. Clone the Vagrant installers repository from https://github.com/redhat-developer-tooling/vagrant-installers, then git checkout the v1.7.4 branch: git checkout v1.7.4

-5. From the Ruby command prompt, install version 1.10.5 of the bundler gem: gem install bundler -v 1.10.5

-6. From the Ruby command prompt, run the following in the Vagrant project directory: bundle install rake install
+2. Follow the README instructions to build it

 After Vagrant is built
 ----------------------

-7. Copy the following directories from the Ruby installation to the distribution:
+3. Copy the following directories to the distribution:

   bin -> #dist#\bin
-  lib\ruby\gems\2.1.0\gems -> #dist#\lib\ruby\gems\gems
-  lib\ruby\gems\2.1.0\specification -> #dist#\lib\ruby\gems\specification
-  lib\ruby\2.1.0 -> #dist#\lib\ruby\2.1.0

-8. Copy the following directories from the DevKit installation to the distribution:

-  bin -> #dist#\bin

-9. Copy the following files from the DevKit installation to the distribution:

-  mingw\bin\bsdtar.exe -> #dist#\bin
+  embedded -> #dist#\embedded

 Installation
 ------------
-10. Add the #dist#\bin directory to the path.
+4. Add the #dist#\bin directory to the path.

-11. Set the RUBYLIB environment variable to #dist#\lib\ruby\2.1.0.

-12. Set the GEM_HOME environment variable to #dist#\lib\ruby\gems.

-13. Test the installation by running vagrant -version.
+5. Test the installation by running vagrant --version.